brdv/mapbox-test-example/README.md

 # Getting Started with this template

 This is an example for successfully using the latest version of mapbox (V2.2.0) with Create React App.
-For the creation of this project, [this](https://github.com/brdv/react-ts-template) template had been used/
+For the creation of this project, [this](https://github.com/brdv/react-ts-template) template had been used.

 - Basic CRA features (link)
 - ESLint with [Airbnb Javascript style](https://github.com/airbnb/javascript)